MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/generate-demo-data-with-packages.md

 ms.search.region: Global
 # ms.search.industry:
 ms.author: mfalkner
-ms.search.validFrom: 2017-10-31
+ms.search.validFrom: 2017-11-30
-ms.dyn365.ops.version: Platform update 11
+ms.dyn365.ops.version: Platform update 12

 ---
 # Generate demo data by using data packages

-Demo data has been delivered as a database in prior releases.
-Starting in the Fall 2017 release, a subset of the demo data with changes will also be released in LCS as data packages in the shared asset library.
-These packages are designed to be loaded onto an empty environment and you can choose which packages that you need to load for your demonstration.
+Demo data for Microsoft Dynamics 365 for Finance and Operations, Enterprise edition has been delivered as a database in prior releases.
+Starting in the Fall 2017 release, a subset of the demo data with changes will also be released in Microsoft Dynamics Lifecycle Services (LCS) as data packages in the shared asset library.
+These packages are designed to be loaded onto an empty environment and you are able to choose only the packages you need to load for your demonstration.

 Using data packages to deliver demo data provides some benefits over using the current database:
 1. The download times are signficantly faster.